wodby/docs/1.0/docs/stacks/ruby/local.md

 ### Windows

-Since you [can't change owner of mounted volumes](https://github.com/docker/for-win/issues/39) in Docker for Win, the only solution is to run everything as root, add the following options to `ruby` service in your docker-compose file:
+Since you [can't change owner of mounted volumes](https://github.com/docker/for-win/issues/39) in Docker for Win, the only solution is to run everything as root, add the following options to `ruby` service in your `compose.yml` file:

 ```yml
   ruby: